 We are a development-stage bio-pharmaceutical research company engaged in the research, development and validation of a novel class of drugs, based upon our patented and proprietary electrolysis technologies.
-We seek to develop active anti-viral, anti-bacterial and anti-fungal agents for a variety of applications, including treatment of HIV/AIDS.
+We seek to develop active anti-viral, anti-bacterial and anti-fungal agents for a variety of applications.
+Our initial focus is the treatment of HIV/AIDS.